Crimean

 Christians and Muslims.

-first truly modern wars for several reasons.
+modern wars for several reasons.

-electric telegraph to improve communication between the
+telegraph to improve communication between the national

-Mary Seacole, two nurses who pioneered modern nursing
+Seacole, two nurses who pioneered modern nursing

 practices in the British Army.

-In terms of new weapons technology, the British and
+In terms of new

-French used the new rifled muskets, thereby increasing
+rifled muskets, thereby increasing accuracy and the

-accuracy and the deadliness of their fire.
+deadliness of their fire.

-(for The Times newspaper) and Roger Fenton.
+Times newspaper) and Roger Fenton.

 Crimean